shftco/shft-pullmate/README.md

           assigneeRequired: true # If true, the PR must have at least one assignee
           checklistRequired: true # If true, the PR must have a checklist on the PR body
           semanticTitleRequired: true # If true, the PR must have a semantic title.
 The title must follow the conventional commits specification
+          semanticPRTitleRequired: true # If true, the PR must have a semantic title
           repoToken: ${{ secrets.SECRET_TOKEN }} # Personal Access Token with repo scope
 ```